Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 Xiù descended into a fit of the giggles that just wouldn’t go away, especially when Julian and Allison exchanged a bemused look and he shrugged, got up, stretched and vanished into the shower for his morning rinse.

 Eventually, the laughter died down enough for her to apologize.
-"Sorry, sorry...In my dream, you were very funny."
+"Sorry, sorry...
+In my dream, you were very funny."

 Allison snorted and shook her head.
 "I was, huh?"